CommonAccord/Site-Source/Doc/Service/Sec/IP_Library.md

 CodeEscrow.1.1.sec=with an escrow agent designated by {Company}; and

-CodeEscrow.1.2.sec=pursuant to a written escrow agreement to be approved by {Company} in writing any and all materials relating to such software delivered under {this_Agreement}, included, but not limited to a copy of the object code, source code, documentation and all annotations thereto ("Materials”).
+CodeEscrow.1.2.sec=pursuant to a written escrow agreement to be approved by {Company} in writing any and all materials relating to such software delivered under {this_Agreement}, included, but not limited to a copy of the object code, source code, documentation and all annotations thereto ("{Materials}”).

 CodeEscrow.1.=[Z/Sec/s2]

 CodeEscrow.2.sec={Company} agrees to pay any amount necessary to create such escrow account and/or any related deposit fees.

-CodeEscrow.3.sec=The escrow agreement shall provide, among other things, that in the event {this_Agreement} is terminated for insolvency or default as provided in Sections {17.4} or {17.5} below, the escrowed Materials shall be delivered to {Company}.
+CodeEscrow.3.sec=The escrow agreement shall provide, among other things, that in the event {this_Agreement} is terminated for insolvency or default as provided in Sections {Expire.Insolvency.Xnum} or {Expire.Default.Xnum} below, the escrowed {Materials} shall be delivered to {Company}.

-CodeEscrow.4.sec={Company} is hereby granted a license to use the Materials, when delivered to repair, modify, improve upon and use the deliverables under his Agreement as contemplated under {this_Agreement}, including but not limited to the rights to reproduce, prepare derivative works, distribute, perform, display and transmit.
+CodeEscrow.4.sec={Company} is hereby granted a license to use the {Materials}, when delivered to repair, modify, improve upon and use the deliverables under his Agreement as contemplated under {this_Agreement}, including but not limited to the rights to reproduce, prepare derivative works, distribute, perform, display and transmit.

 CodeEscrow.=[Z/Sec/s4]